Celebrating Arkansas’s Young Entrepreneurs for 10 Years!

 The team is then charged with creating its own business plan to submit for the competition.
 The top 25 finalist teams are invited to Little Rock for the final round of the competition, “Y.E.S. for Arkansas Expo Day,” to exhibit and market their concepts and products to a team of judges.
 The event concludes with the naming of the winners and an awards presentation.

+There is no cost to enter the Y.E.S. competition, and students have everything to gain.
 Although they may not win, teachers say that competing in Y.E.S. challenges students to use their core reading, writing, spelling, and math skills.
 The process also brings out their students’ communication, collaboration, critical thinking, and creative skills – key skills that are part of 21st century education.

 The competition begins in September.